hpfem/hermes-tutorial/doc/src/hermes2d/P01-linear/05-bc-neumann.rst

        -\mbox{div}(\lambda \nabla u) - C_{src} = 0

-that is now equipped with a Neumann (heat flux) boundary condition
+but now it will be equipped with a Neumann (heat flux) boundary condition

 .. math::
     :label: poisson1c